CyberStorm9/RealityPatch-v1/README.md

 Terminal based communication tool
 # ⚡ RealityPatch V1 – CyberChat

-Welcome to the **RealityPatch V1 – CyberChat**, a privacy-focused, terminal-based chat app for hackers, truth seekers, rebels, and anyone who doesn't want Big Brother breathing down their neck.
+ **RealityPatch V1 – CyberChat**, a privacy-focused, terminal-based chat app for hackers, web devs, enthusiasts, and anyone who doesn't want Big Brother breathing down their neck.

 This is a fully self-destructing chat server and client.
 When the server dies, it nukes the logs.
 No footprints.
 No evidence.
 No compromises.